BoykovaAntonyna/nikita-kickstarter/README.md

 If you have to include your icon as a background-image, e.g. because you can't simply add a `svg` element, then you should use this method.

 1. Just put your SVG-icons into `source/img/bgs`.
-2. All icons will be processed with the svgmin-task and put into the `bgs/svgmin` folder.
+2. All icons will be processed with the svgmin-task and put into the `tmp/svgmin/bgs` folder.
 3. Afterwards the grunticon-task uses these icons to produce
-    1. PNG-fallback-files, which will be put into the `bgs/png-fallback` folder
+    1. PNG-fallback-files, which will be put into the `img/bgs/png-fallback` folder under `build/` or `dist/`
     2. SCSS-files (all icons are included as data-URIs in the form of SASS-placeholders), which will be put into `sass/grunticon`.
 4. These SCSS-files will now be processed by the string-replace-task to get different placeholder-extends.
 They are saved into `sass/icons`.
-5. Now you can include your icons by using the `_grunticon.scss` mixin.
-Just type `@include grunticon(name-of-your-icon);`.
+5. Now you can include your icons by using the `_svg-background.scss` mixin.
+Just type `@include svg-background(name-of-your-icon);`.

 __Attention:__ Grunticon also produces icons as png-data-uris, mainly for ie8 and older android browsers.
 If you use lots of icons in your project, remove `@extend %icon-data-png-#{$name};` from the mixin and only extend the svg and fallback version.
 Otherwise it could really hurt performance because of CSS-bloat!